rdiez/Tools/Background/README.txt

  --compress-log          Compresses the log file.
 Log files tend to be very repetitive
                          and compress very well.
 Note that Cygwin has issues with FIFOs as of feb 2019, so this option will probably hang on Cygwin.
+ --no-prio               Do not change the child process priority.

 Environment variables:
   BACKGROUND_SH_ENABLE_POP_UP_MESSAGE_BOX_NOTIFICATION=true/false